ZephyrusZhang/CS307-Project-2/report/README.md

 ```

 ## 2.12 getContractInfo
-input yhe number of contract, and select in contract table and orders table to get the information,
-if there is no orders in contract, we should still show the information of the contract
+Input yhe number of contract, and select in contract table and orders table to get the information.
+If there is no orders in contract, we should still show the information of the contract
 ```xml
 <select id="getContractInfo" resultMap="contractInfoMap">
         select distinct c2.contract_number as contract_number,s2.name as staffName,e.name as enterpriseName ,c.name as centerName